skovtunenko/graterm/README.md

             }
         })

-    if err := terminator.Wait(appCtx, 30*time.Second); err != nil {
+    // Wait for os.Signal to occur, then terminate application with maximum timeout of 30 seconds: if err := terminator.Wait(appCtx, 30*time.Second); err != nil {
         log.Printf("graceful termination period is timed out: %+v\n", err) }